Some links in this post may be affiliate links

 Situate Rose of Sharon in a sheltered spot away from strong, chilling, drying winds inorder for it to thrive and reward you with a profusion of its pretty flowers.

-Dig up the soil to a depth of about 18 in. to loosen it and get rid of all the weeds and other debris from the soil.
+Dig up the soil to a depth of about 18 inches to loosen it and get rid of all the weeds and other debris from the soil.
 Make sure that the soil is rich in organic matter or incorporate it where it is deficient.

 Plant the Shrub Althea at the same depth as they were in their pot.
 Firm the soil around the root ball lightly.

 Thoroughly water the plants and keep the soil moist until well established.
-Thereafter, water when the top 2-3 in. of soil dry out during the growing season but decrease watering in the cold season.
+Thereafter, water when the top 2-3 inches of soil dry out during the growing season but decrease watering in the cold season.

 Where the conditions are not favourable for growing Rose of Sharon in the ground like in areas with harsh winters, you can grow the plants in containers.